 - Government bodies exercising the rights and obligations of a shareholder of the State in Romanian legal entity.

 However, the tax rate on dividends applies to the dividend distributed on open investment funds.
-Starting with 2009, the Romanian Law stipulates that legal persons who reinvest the dividends in order to preserve and increase the number of jobs and for the business’ development are exempted from the dividend tax payment.
+The Romanian Law stipulates that legal persons who reinvest the dividends in order to preserve and increase the number of jobs and for the business’ development are exempted from the dividend tax payment.
 In Romania, there are also exempted from dividend tax the dividends reinvested in the capital of another Romanian legal entity in order to develop the company’s activity and to create new jobs.

 It is important to note that in Romania, a legal person who receives the dividends does not have to pay taxes on dividends if that legal person already pays the corporate tax.
 However, legal persons who pay taxes on the income realized by a Romanian microenterprise and receive dividends as a result of participation in the capital of a Romanian legal person must pay the dividend tax.